rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 #### 4.2 Mocking with Phake

-There are two ways to create these test doubles: You can write them yourself or use one of the many existing libraries.

 PHPUnit mocks and Mockery require expectations to be part of the "setup" phase.
 This is unfortunate, because mock expectations are much more related to the "Verify" phase instead.

-because they don't explicitly differentiate between methods that are mocked (verification) or stubbed (returning results).
+They don't explicitly differentiate between methods that are mocked (verification) or stubbed (returning results).
 Phake introduces a differentiation

 #### 4.3 Testing Effects of Commands With Phake::capture()

-See after the \Phake::capture($order) call, the $order variable contains the argument that

-See after the \Phake::capture($order) call, the $order variable contains the argument that was passed to the OrderRepository from your code.
+See after the `\Phake::capture($order)` call, the `$order` variable contains the argument that was passed to the `OrderRepository` from your code.

 #### 4.4 Using Mink in PHPUnit

-you can easily do this using the Mink library.
-Mink is well known from the Behat community to facilitate Behaviour-Driven Development (BDD),

 Mink is well known from the Behat community to facilitate Behaviour-Driven Development (BDD),